-Injection is a major problem in web security.
-It is listed as the number-one web application security risk in the the OWASP Top 10 – and for good reason.
-Injection attacks, particularly SQL injection (SQLi) and Cross-site Scripting (XSS), are not only very dangerous, but they are also very widespread, especially in legacy applications.
+This attack type is considered a major problem in web security.
+It is listed as the number one web application security risk in the OWASP Top 10 – and for a good reason.
+Injection attacks, particularly SQL Injections (SQLi attacks) and Cross-site Scripting (XSS), are not only very dangerous but also widespread, especially in legacy applications.

-What makes injection attacks particularly scary is that their attack surface is enormous (especially for SQLi and XSS).
-Furthermore, Injection attacks are a very well understood vulnerability class, meaning that that there are countless freely available and reliable tools that allow even inexperienced attackers to abuse these vulnerabilities automatically.
+What makes injection vulnerabilities particularly scary is that the attack surface is enormous (especially for XSS and SQL Injection vulnerabilities).
+Furthermore, injection attacks are a very well understood vulnerability class.
+This means that there are many freely available and reliable tools that allow even inexperienced attackers to abuse these vulnerabilities automatically.